One of the most common faults at this time of year is boilers losing pressure.

 We all struggle from time to time and the Christmas period is particularly difficult.
 With all the added expenditure Christmas brings, people can find themselves in a position where they have little to no money to feed themselves or their families.

-There’s a lot of stigma around the use of food banks and pride stops people from accessing these services.
-However, staff and volunteers at food banks are not judgemental and they make no preconceptions about those using them.
+There’s a lot of stigma around the use of food banks and pride or worry stops many people from using these services.
+But the staff and volunteers at food banks are not judgemental and they make no preconceptions about those using them.
 Often, they are giving a little back after needing the service themselves and so understand the courage it takes to ask for help.
 They want you to feel welcome and alleviate any concerns or anxiety you may have.

-If you find yourself in this position over the Christmas period, you can find information on local food banks available in your area here:
+If you find yourself worrying about having enough food over the Christmas period, you can find information on local food banks here: